evkx/evkx.github.io/content/models/byd/han/Han/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 410 liters.
-The maxium weight of the car is 2660kg, and with the base weight of 2250 kg, you can max load 410 kg, including driver and passengers.
+The maxium weight of the car is 2660 kg (5864 lbs), and with the base weight of 2250 kg (4960 lbs), you can max load 410 kg (904 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.